adonisv79/ringcaptcha-es6/README.md

 const RingCaptcha = require('ringcaptcha-es6');
 ```

 Make sure you have registered in RingCaptcha (http://www.ringcaptcha.com/) and created an app.
 You should have an APP_KEY, API_KEY and SECRET_KEY generated.
-You will need these to creaet a new instance of the RingCaptchaClient.
+You will need these to create a new instance of the RingCaptchaClient.
 ```
 const rc = RingCaptcha.init(APP_KEY, API_KEY, SECRET_KEY, OPTIONS);
 ```